JustinGoheen/quant-lab/README.md

 # See the License for the specific language governing permissions and
 # limitations under the License. -->

-Lightning Quant is a library for algorithmic trading agents built with [Lightning AI](https://lightning.ai/) ecosystem projects like Nixtla's [neuralforecast](https://github.com/Nixtla/neuralforecast) and Eclectic Sheep's [SheepRL](https://github.com/Eclectic-Sheep/sheeprl).
+Lightning Quant is a library for algorithmic trading agents built with [Lightning AI](https://lightning.ai/) ecosystem projects Nixtla's [neuralforecast](https://github.com/Nixtla/neuralforecast) and Eclectic Sheep's [SheepRL](https://github.com/Eclectic-Sheep/sheeprl).
 [Alpaca Markets](https://alpaca.markets/) is used to fetch the historical data for the exercise.

 Lightning AI's PyTorch Lightning and Lightning Fabric are agnostic to the market broker and data source.
 One needs only to acquire and preprocess the desired market data and then construct the requisite PyTorch DataLoaders and LightningDataModule for the PyTorch Lightning Trainer or Lightning Fabric training loop that will be used with the bespoke PyTorch model, a SheepRL algorithm, or a neuralforecast model.